erikdao/sparse-detector/README.md

 **TODO:**
 - Check the implementation of Gini score.
 Usually a gini score = `1` indicates high sparsity wheareas `0` indicates low sparsity.
 It seems that our results are opposite.

+### June 10, 2022
+- We're computing the PAIBB on the validation.
+As discussed with our supervisor, we agreed to compute the score only on matching groundtruth-prediction pairs.
+Furthermore, we'll average the attention weights across attention heads.

+### June 5, 2022
+- It's interesting to see that, for `sparsemax`, if we don't average attention's weights across heads for each layer, then each attention map corresponding to each head seems to only focuses on one particular part of the object.
+So the question is whether we should average the attention's weights before computing PAIBB.

 ### June 4, 2022
 - We have vectorized two metric calculations, i.e., gini score and percentage of zero entries.
 This vectorization helps reduce running times from 30 mins, 15 mins to ~30 secs 😍.
+- We've also worked on the **Percentrage of Attentions inside Bounding Boxes** (PAIBB) metric.
+First, we visualize the Hungarian matching between model's output (`pred_logits` and `pred_boxes`) and the groundtruth boxes.

 ### June 3, 2022
 - Today we mostly work to vectorize metric calculation